dsbowen/dsbowen.github.io/_pages/about.md

 ## Hemlock

-In 2020, I released an alpha version of <a href="https://dsbowen.gitlab.io/hemlock/" target="_blank">hemlock</a>, a python package which aspires to be the most powerful and flexible way to create studies, with applications in marketing and behavioral science research.
+In 2020, I released an alpha version of <a href="https://dsbowen.gitlab.io/hemlock/" target="_blank">Hemlock</a>, a python package which aspires to be the most powerful and flexible way to create studies, with applications in marketing and behavioral science research.

 I had the idea for cyborg forecasting systems in the first year of my PhD.
 But even if I built a machine learning tool to interface with human experts, I realized I would have no way to test it in a behavioral study.
 To solve this problem, I spent every evening and weekend during the first two years of my PhD building a powerful survey creation software.
-One of hemlock's defining features is its ability to run interactive machine learning algorithms in real time during behavioral studies.
+One of Hemlock's defining features is its ability to run interactive machine learning algorithms in real time during behavioral studies.

 ## Philosophy